 To ‘immerse’ means to involve oneself deeply.
 To become completely involved in something.
 To be immersed into the Word of YHWH is to be encouraged, inspired and delighted – and of course transformed.
 I must make an important point that one has to approach the fountain of living waters to be able to drink.
 Some may just assume that somehow we are automatically filled with all Truth (living water).
 This is unfortunately not the case.
 We first need to become thirsty, recognise our thirst, and then we need to drink – from the Fountain.

 When I was water baptised I was disappointed to say the least – and now I know why.

 Water baptism if futile.
 It is not required and produces nothing but a wet and cold body.
 It was replaced by our Messiah as John understood and clearly stated.
-Some may claim that there are passages that mention some New Testament baptising in water.
-Well those requesting it were possibly still zealous for the law and struggled with the concept of change.
+Some may claim that there are passages that mention some New Testament baptising in water such as the case with Apollos in the book of Acts chapter 18.
+Well those requesting it were possibly still zealous for the law, ignorant to the change, or struggled with the concept of change.
 There is a vast amount of evidence that the teachings of Y’Shua were misunderstood and corrupted – look at the church today.
 Either way I choose to follow the Messiah Y’Shua and His lead as the ‘Good Shepherd’.

 So the ‘living water’ in Scripture represents the Spiritual Baptism and the ongoing internal cleansing of the sinner through the Word of YHWH with the help of the Comforter – the Spirit of YHWH.